-North Korea may be able to arm missiles with Sarin, Japan PM says
+North Korea may be able to arm missiles with sarin, Japan PM says

 Japan is one of only a handful of countries which have experienced a sarin gas attack.

-In 1995, members of the Aum Shinrikyo cult released sarin gas in the Tokyo subway that led to the deaths of 13 people and sickened more than 5,500 commuters.
+In 1995, members of the Aum Shinrikyo cult released sarin gas in the Tokyo subway that led to the deaths of 13 people

-Abe linked his warning about the North Korean capability to recent chemical weapons attacks in Syria.
+Abe linked his warning about the North Korean capability to recent chemical weapons attacks in Syria

 On April 4, more than 80 people were killed and many more injured in a chemical attack in Idlib province, which the US and its allies blame on the Syrian regime.